sneakyweasel/quintessence/README.md

 ![rose](./assets/roseplot.png)

-Mr. Quanta awoke on the rooftop bar, feeling a bit disoriented.
-He had no idea how he had gotten there, but he had a vague recollection of a concert venue.
-He remembered the music, the lights, and the energy of the crowd.
-He had been having a great time, but he couldn't remember how he had ended up on the rooftop bar.
+Mr. Quanta awoke in a rooftop garden, surrounded by lush foliage and vibrant blooms.
+The sun shone down on him, warming his skin and casting a golden hue on the world around him.
+He felt a sense of peace and tranquility, and he was filled with a sense of wonder as he looked around.
+He had no idea how he had gotten there, but he was determined to find out.

 ![generated Image](./assets/pic0.png)